GeekyAnts/NativeBase/README.md

 >Ran thru the demo.... it was amazing...

 **mrphu3074**
->NativeBase is rapid my prototype
+>NativeBase is rapid my prototype.

 **michshat**
 >This framework looks really good - Thank you!